 (15) Add Security Questions To Login Screen

-You can use security questions to WordPress login screen.
+You can use security questions to the WordPress login screen.
 This is one kind of 2-factor authentication.
 Adding a security question on the login screen enhances WordPress security.

 How To Fix: To add security questions on the login box.
 Firstly Install WP Security Question plugin.
 Go WP Security Question> click plugin setting then set your question.
 You can remove questions by pressing the Remove text button.